 How to Make Bagels

 How to Make Bagels that are perfectly chewy, golden brown, and SO flavorful!
-This homemade bagel recipe is so easy to make - plus I share tons of topping ideas and bagel tips.
+This homemade bagel recipe is so easy to make – plus I share tons of bagel-making tips and topping ideas.

 Taste: Savory perfection!